ANTHRO 106G Global Sound Cultures: Musics, Places and People

-- Demonstrate an understanding of some of the key decades and sub-genre of popular music
+- Demonstrate an understanding of some of the complex processes around global music trends and communities.

 'This course was so great, the lecturer was the best that I've ever had, made the classes so much fun yet was always so informed and taught so well.
 The feedback on my essays was extremely helpful to my learning.'